CEFA Early Learning Framework Supports Lifelong Learning

 Emotional Control & Emotional Intelligence

-Emotional control and emotional Intelligence begin at a very young age, and different emotions emerge at different times.
+Emotional control and Intelligence begin at a very young age, and different emotions emerge at different times.
 Nurturing connections is important as children learn to understand, manage, and navigate through big feelings like anger, joy, excitement, fear, frustration, and affection.
 Children also learn to perceive, process, and predict these emotions in others.
 Evidence suggests that, in the first six months, infants can experience and respond to distress by adopting self-soothing behaviour.
 Other studies have found that toddlers who develop self-regulation skills in infancy are able to avoid or approach situations depending on their emotional impact.

 Arts in early childhood can have social and emotional benefits.
 Children learn to channel their feelings in productive and creative ways with the right curriculum encouraging self-expression.
-When kids are actively involved in Creative, Dramatic and Musical Arts, they are provided with an outlet to harness and project their emotions in positive, communicative and creative ways.
+When kids are actively involved in creative, dramatic and musical arts, they are provided with an outlet to harness and project their emotions in positive, communicative and creative ways.
 Children also learn to recognize how their peers communicate these emotions in various forms.

-Early learning impacts IQ and grades and has a long‑term positive impact
+Early Learning has a long‑term positive impact

 Studies show that children who have had access to high-quality early learning have higher IQ levels upon entering kindergarten, higher test scores at age 14, and higher high school graduation rates.
 These studies (like the Perry Preschool Project, the Abecedarian Project, and the Itasca Project) also show that as adults, on average, these same children grow to cultivate a positive and confident disposition toward learning, earn larger salaries, have lower rates of pre-hypertension, and even have a significantly lower risk of coronary heart disease.